arago/OGIT/README.md

 # Targets of this repository

-The information provided here is aimed at implementor and vendors planning to use the Open Graph of IT.
-Here you'll find all information about implementing, contributing and integrating the OGIT within a enterprise IT environment.
+The information provided here is aimed at implementors and vendors planning to use the **Open Graph of IT**.
+Here you'll find all information about implementing, contributing and integrating the OGIT within a enterprise IT environment as well as best pratices and links to actual implementations of the OGIT.

 # What is the Open Graph of IT (OGIT)